a7med-m7md/JChat/readme.md

 # JChat

-Chatting Application for sending and receiving any time of messages and also support rich text.
+Chatting Application for sending and receiving any type of messages and also support rich text.

 ## Technologies